 The 1980s ushered in Mexico’s second Golden Age for boxing, mainly due to Julio César Chávez.
 He dominated the boxing stage from 1980 to 2005, securing 107 victories, during which he held an 87-fight winning streak.

 He became Mexico’s greatest boxer, arguably the world’s greatest boxer of all time.
 Chávez’s popularity even resulted in Mexican folk songs (corridos) and he also influenced the boxing calendar.

 Oscar De La Hoya is one such medal holder, winning a gold medal at the 1992 Olympics at just 19 years old.
-In June 1996, Oscar De La Hoya faced down his toughest challenger in Julio Chávez (hitherto) and emerged victorious.
+In June 1996, Oscar De La Hoya faced down his toughest challenger Julio Chávez (hitherto), and emerged victorious.

 After his last fight in December 2008 against Manny Pacquiao, De La Hoya officially retired in April 2009.

 The Caesars Sportsbook betting site and mobile app are now available across the state of Maryland USA.
 If you are a fan of boxing and betting on boxing, use this Caesars Maryland promo code to wager and place a bet on your favorite sport.

 Most Mexican boxers have a unique style, the classic Mexican style, as it is usually called.